-10. RELATED PARTY TRANSACTIONS
+12. RELATED PARTY TRANSACTIONS

 The Company provides services to its joint ventures, ModCloth and IPCO under Master Services agreements ("MSA"), which were entered into on April 25, 2021 and December 31, 2021, respectively.
-Sales under the MSA to ModCloth and IPCO both represented \$3.5 million of revenue during the six months ended June 30, 2022.
-In addition, the Company sold inventory to IPCO for \$0.6 million, included in net revenue to related parties in the condensed consolidated statement of operations.
-As of June 30, 2022 and December 31, 2021, receivables from ModCloth of \$6.2 million and \$5.3 million, respectively, were included in related party receivables on the condensed consolidated balance sheets.
-As of June 30, 2022, payables to IPCO of \$1.9 million was included in related party payables on the condensed consolidated balance sheets.
+Sales under the MSA to ModCloth and IPCO were equal to \$4.4 million and \$4.9 million, respectively, during the nine months ended September 30, 2022.
+In addition, the Company sold inventory to IPCO for \$0.6 million during the nine months ended September 30, 2022, which such amount is included in net revenue to related parties in the condensed consolidated statement of operations.
+As of September 30, 2022 and December 31, 2021, the Company had receivables from ModCloth of \$7.7 million and \$5.3 million, respectively, which were included in related party receivables on the condensed consolidated balance sheets.
+As of September 30, 2022, the Company had payables to IPCO of \$0.2 million, which was included in related party payables on the condensed consolidated balance sheets.

-During Q2 2022, the Company issued a portion of the Promissory Notes described in Note 7 to certain principal owners and members of management of the Company which have been identified as related parties.
+During the second quarter of 2022, the Company issued a portion of the Promissory Notes described in Note 7 to certain principal owners and members of management of the Company which have been identified as related parties.
 The Company received proceeds in connection with the Promissory Notes to related parties of \$2.0 million at issuance of which \$0.2 million was allocated to the Promissory Note Warrants.
-The fair value of Promissory Notes with related parties as of June 30, 2022 was \$2.7 million.
-During the six months ended June 30, 2022, the Company recognized a loss on the increase in fair value of such Promissory Notes with related parties of \$0.9 million of which \$0.7 million is included in change in fair value of promissory notes and \$0.2 million is included in interest expense on the condensed consolidated statements of operations.
+The Company paid \$3.1 million to settle the Promissory Notes at the closing of the Business Combination.